oracle/graal/docs/reference-manual/embedding/embed-languages.md

 The downloaded dependency is platform-independent, which contains a native-image for each platform.
 We plan to support downloading native images for individual platforms in a future release.

-To enable isolate usage with the polyglot API, the `--engine.SpawnIsolate=true` option must be passed to the engine or context when constructed.
+To enable isolate usage with the Polyglot API, the `--engine.SpawnIsolate=true` option must be passed to `Engine` or `Context` when constructed.
 The option `engine.SpawnIsolate` may not be available if used on any other JDK than Oracle GraalVM.